How to Hang Pegboard Like an Expert!

 Prepare Your Pegboard

 - We started by spraying our pegboard white.
 I didn’t do a full coat because we planned on doing a fun wood grain painting technique over the top anyways.

 - Once the pegboard was dry, we added our painted wood grain, which turned out super cool.
 Tutorial for painted wood grain is here.
 It looks more intimidating than it is.
 Promise.
 Two panels took about 30 minutes.

-- Once it was dry, we flipped each piece over and added a 1×2″ frame around 3 sides.
+- Once it was dry, we flipped each piece over and added a 1×2″ frame around the edge of the pegboard on 3 sides.
 Since we were joining 2 pieces of pegboard, we centered a single 1×2″ to bridge the center on the 4th side.
 This adds stability without sacrificing too many holes.
 If you use a 1×2″ frame for all 4 sides of each panel, you lose 4 rows of holes total.
 It’s worth it to gain more storage.
-The wood frame was attached with a nailgun.
+The wood frame was attached with a nail gun.
 (This is just to tack it in place.
-When you attach the panels to the walls, it will be nice and secure.)
+When you attach the panels to the walls with screws, it will be nice and secure.)